 \section{Results}

 The results for the structural modelling are shown in Figure~\ref{fig:results_distance_layer}.
-Due to high computational complexity of the inference method of the PA model, we show it only on the example of year 2008.
-To present the results we divide the trees by size into logarithmically sized bins to obtain a more uniform number of samples in each bin.
+Due to the high computational complexity of the inference method of the PA model, we focus only on the year 2008.
+To present the results, we divide the discussion trees by size into logarithmically sized bins to obtain a more uniform number of samples in each bin.
 The median error is computed for each of the bins.
-The plot shows that both $\varepsilon_d^{\min}$ and $\varepsilon_d^{\max}$ grow with the tree size and that the Hawkes model outperforms the PA model.
-Although for small trees the results are comparable (see Figure~\ref{fig:results_distance_layer}, (a)), for large trees the gap between $\varepsilon_d^{\max}$ errors tend to grow drastically (see Figure~\ref{fig:results_distance_layer}, (b)).
+The plot shows that despite both $\avg{\varepsilon_d^{\min}}$ and $\avg{\varepsilon_d^{\max}}$ grow with the discussion size, the Hawkes model outperforms the PA model in reproducing the tree shape.
+Although for small trees the results are comparable (see Figure~\ref{fig:results_distance_layer}, (a)), for large trees the gap between $\avg{\varepsilon_d^{\max}}$ errors tend to grow drastically (see Figure~\ref{fig:results_distance_layer}, (b)).

 The results for the temporal prediction are illustrated for 2014 (see Appendix for other years).
-Again, we divide the trees into logarithmically sized bins to obtain a more uniform number of samples in each bin, and calculate the median negative loglikelihood score in each bin.
-We consistently observe a better fit between the remaining time series and the Hawkes model in the case of small trees, for all considered observation windows $t_{learn}$ (see Figure~\ref{fig:results_loglikelihood_2014_small}).
+Again, we divide the trees into logarithmically sized bins to obtain a more uniform number of samples in each bin and calculate the median negative loglikelihood score for each bin.
+We consistently observe a better fit between the remaining time series and the Hawkes model in the case of small trees, for all considered observation windows $t_{learn}$ (see Figure~\ref{fig:results_loglikelihood_2014}, (a)-(d)).
 In the insets, we observe that for $t_{learn}=4$ hours, only $35\%$ of total activity is used for the training.
 The Hawkes model already shows better fit of the data, however due to the lack of sufficient information, all three models show rather similar performance scores.
 Longer observation windows result in better parameters estimation and the Hawkes model takes the unbeatable lead for learning times larger than $t_{learn}=8$ hours when, on average, around $30\%$ of the cascade is yet to be predicted.